grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

   ✗ expected response status to equal 200
   ↳  0% — ✓ 0 / ✗ 1
 ```
-Due of the threshold, k6 will exit with non-zero exit code.
+Because of the threshold, k6 will exit with non-zero exit code.

-All examples documented in official [Chai's API documentation](https://www.chaijs.com/api/bdd/) are runnable in k6.
+All examples documented in [Chai's officail API documentation](https://www.chaijs.com/api/bdd/) are runnable in k6.
 For specific APIs, please refer to the official documentation.

-More advanced examples can be found in the [examples section](/examples/functional-testing)
+For more advanced examples, see the [examples section](/examples/functional-testing)

 ## Configuration